 Similarly, you don’t like to spend your time and efforts on a subdomain to start from the beginning and rank it in search engines which is temporary.

-When you should consider to create a WordPress Subdomain?
+2. When you should consider creating a WordPress Subdomain?

 Creating a WordPress subdomain can make wonders when created and used efficiently.
 Hence, we are providing you with some tips on where you should consider creating a WordPress subdomain.